offensive-packaging/documentation/llvm-defaults/index.md

               PT_INTERP.

       --dynamic-list=file
-              Read a list of dynamic symbols from file.  (executable) Put matched non-local defined symbols to the dynamic symbol table.
-              (shared object) References to matched non-local STV_DEFAULT sym- bols shouldn't be bound to definitions within the shared object.
-              Implies -Bsymbolic but does not set DF_SYMBOLIC
+              Similar to --export-dynamic-symbol-list.
+When creating a shared object, implies -Bsymbolic but does not set DF_SYMBOLIC

       --EB    Select the big-endian format in the OUTPUT_FORMAT command.